 The definition of reserves in the SORP is 'that part of a charity's income funds that is freely available for its general purposes'.
 'Reserves' are therefore the resources the Academy has or can make available to spend for any or all of the Academy's purposes once it has met its commitments and covered its other planned expenditure.
-More specifically 'reserves' are income which becomes available to the Academy and is to be spent at the trustees' discretion in furtherance of any of the Academy's objects (sometimes referred to as 'general purpose' income) but which is not yet spent, committed or designated.
+More specifically 'reserves' are income which becomes available to the Academy and is to be spent at the Trustees' discretion in furtherance of any of the Academy's objects (sometimes referred to as 'general purpose' income) but which is not yet spent, committed or designated.

 The level of reserves held takes into account the nature of income and expenditure streams, the need to match them with commitments, including future capital projects, and the nature of reserves.
-The governors will keep this level of reserves under review at each Board meeting and aim to build and maintain the reserves level by entering into cost effective agreements as noted in Objectives and Activities above, whilst in keeping with the principal object of the Academy.
+The Trustees will keep this level of reserves under review at each Board meeting and aim to build and maintain the reserves level by entering into cost effective agreements as noted in Objectives and Activities above, whilst in keeping with the principal object of the Academy.

-The total of all funds at 31 August 2022 was £3.748m. this balance comprises unrestricted funds of £359,631, restricted general funds of £200,930 and restricted fixed asset funds of £3.188m.
-The amount of designations made in relation to the unrestricted reserves totals to NIL.
+The total of all funds at 31 August 2023 was £3.698m. this balance comprises unrestricted funds of £394,503, restricted general funds of £169,783 and restricted fixed asset funds of £3.134m.
+The amount of designations made in relation to the unrestricted reserves totals to nil.